 - May not be credited together with GEOG280 passed before 2005.

-- Suitable for undergraduate students interested conducting social science research
+Suitable for undergraduate students interested in understanding and conducting social science research.

 - More information link